 Each hex is either Friendly, Neutral, or Enemy controlled.
 Battle hexes are not friendly to any player.
 Ground units control land and coastal hexes.
 Air units control an Airbase, except when enemy Ground units are present.
-Naval units control coastal hexes unless enemy Ground is present, but see Blockade 6.8.
+Naval units control Sea hexes, and coastal hexes unless enemy Ground or Air units are present.